- Instructional (Faculty)

 Expected Work Hours

-Associate’s degree in electrical/electronics, applied engineering, mechatronics or related field required.
+A minimum of an associate degree in electrical/electronics, applied engineering, mechatronics or related field is required.

 Three years of electrical/electronics preferred.
 Teaching experience preferred.